-With regular practice you discovered that by doing core work in different positions, not just on your back, muscles are challenged in new ways.
-Please elaborate on the deep mind body connection and “Active Your Core”.
+With regular practice, you discovered that by doing core work in different positions, not just on your back, muscles are challenged in new ways.
+Please elaborate on the deep mind-body connection and “Active Your Core”.

 I began to work deep core muscles and focus on using my core through these poses and my body radically changed in just a few months and I was doing poses I never thought possible.
 I also stumbled upon a study during my research that showed that when we employ external muscles to the core like the deltoid, our core muscles worked more.
-I found this to be true in my own body as many of the poses I was trying to achieve were weight bearing on my hands, not your traditional core work on your back.
-This became a central tenant to my method, varying up weight bearing positions while doing core work greatly increases strength in all the muscles of the core, not just the superficial muscles we only target with core work on our back.
+I found this to be true in my own body as many of the poses I was trying to achieve were weight-bearing on my hands, not your traditional core work on your back.
+This became a central tenant to my method, varying weight-bearing positions while doing core work greatly increases strength in all the muscles of the core, not just the superficial muscles we only target with core work on our back.

-I started teaching what I learned locally to sold out workshops and then discovered it was having the same effect on others, especially women.
+I started teaching what I learned locally to sold-out workshops and then discovered it was having the same effect on others, especially women.
 Many of these students had never considered themselves strong before but were now discovering their true strength.

-A lot of misconceptions cloud women who practice yoga leaving them confused as to when, how and should or should not do certain poses?
+A lot of misconceptions cloud women who practice yoga leaving them confused as to when, how, and should or should not do certain poses?

 Please clarify 4 misconceptions you often overcome during practice and training?

 - I’m not flexible enough for yoga.
 You don’t have to be flexible to do yoga, yoga makes you flexible!

 - Arm balances and strength poses are for men.
 Strength can help increase your flexibility and learning to bear your own body weight in arm balances will empower you and build confidence.
 Yoga is a balance of strength and flexibility and the poses teach us something whether we are men or women.